bz-next/bz-next.github.io/index.md

 ## What version of OpenGL do I need?

-The current goal is to aim for support for OpenGL 2.1, OpenGL ES 2.0, and WebGL 2.
+The current goal is to aim for support for OpenGL >=2.1 and WebGL 2.
 Some features might only be supported on more capable platforms.
 Currently, the development build may not function on all platforms.
 Help us test it out!

 ## Follow development on GitHub!